What You Need to Know About Bus or Truck Mechanic

 - Autodesk AutoCAD

 - Scheduling software

 - Dassault Systemes CATIA

 - Dassault Systemes SOLIDWORKS

 - Computerized maintenance management system software CMMS

-What education or degrees do I need to become a Bus or Truck Mechanic?
+What education is needed to be a Bus or Truck Mechanic?

 Career changers with experience as a Bus or Truck Mechanic sometimes find work in one of the following fields: